-- 16 CH TRU mixed waste containers loaded on slipsheets will be removed from the facility pallets - using forklifts with a push-pull attachment (Figure A2-7) attached to the forklift-truck front - carriage.
-The push-pull attachment grips the edge of the slipsheet (on which the waste - containers sit) to pull the containers onto the platen.
-After the forklift moves the waste - containers to the emplacement location, the push-pull attachment pushes the containers into - position.
+- CH TRU mixed waste containers loaded on slipsheets will be removed from the facility pallets 36 - using forklifts with a push-pull attachment (Figure A2-7) attached to the forklift-truck front 37 - carriage.
+The push-pull attachment grips the edge of the slipsheet (on which the waste 38 - containers sit) to pull the containers onto the platen.
+After the forklift moves the waste 39

+- containers to the emplacement location, the push-pull attachment pushes the containers into - position.
 The use of the push-pull attachment prevents direct contact between waste containers - and forklift tines.
-SWBs and TDOPs may also be removed from the facility pallet by using - forklifts equipped with special adapters for these containers.
-These special adapters will prevent - direct contact between SWBs or TDOPs and forklift tines.
-In addition, the low clearance forklift - that is used to emplace MgO may be used to emplace waste if necessary. - A forklift will be used to offload the SLB2 from the underground transporter and emplace the - waste container in the waste stack.
+SWBs and TDOPs may also be removed from the facility pallet by using - 4 forklifts equipped with special adapters for these containers.
+These special adapters will prevent - 5 direct contact between SWBs or TDOPs and forklift tines.
+In addition, the low clearance forklift - that is used to emplace MgO may be used to emplace waste if necessary. - 7 A forklift will be used to offload the SLB2 from the underground transporter and emplace the - 8 waste container in the waste stack. - 9 A2-2a(2) Shafts - 10 Four-Shaft Configuration - 11 The WIPP facility uses four shafts: the Waste Shaft, the Salt Handling Shaft, the Air Intake - Shaft, and the Exhaust Shaft.
+These shafts are vertical openings that extend from the surface to - the repository level. - The Waste Shaft is located beneath the WHB and is 19 to 20 ft (5.8 to 6.1 m) in diameter.

-28 A2-2a(2) Shafts

-- The WIPP facility uses four shafts: the Waste Shaft, the Salt Handling Shaft, the Air Intake - Shaft, and the Exhaust Shaft.
-These shafts are vertical openings that extend from the surface to - 31 the repository level. - The Waste Shaft is located beneath the WHB and is 19 to 20 ft (5.8 to 6.1 m) in diameter.
 The - Salt Handling Shaft, located north of the Waste Shaft beneath the salt handling headframe, is - 10 to 12 ft (3 to 3.6 m) in diameter.
 Salt mined from the repository horizon is removed through - the Salt Handling Shaft.
-The Salt Handling Shaft is the main personnel and materials hoist and - also serves as a secondary-supply air duct for the underground areas.
+The Salt Handling Shaft is the main personnel and materials hoist and - also serves as a secondary supply air pathway for the underground areas.
 The Air Intake Shaft, - northwest of the WHB, varies in diameter from 16 ft 7 in.
 (4.51 m) to 20 ft 3 in.
 (6.19 m) and is - the primary source of fresh air underground.
-The Exhaust Shaft, east of the WHB, is 14 to 15 ft - 39 (4.3 to 4.6 m) in diameter and serves as the exhaust duct for the underground air.
-In some
+The Exhaust Shaft, east of the WHB, is 14 to 15 ft - 21 (4.3 to 4.6 m) in diameter and serves as the exhaust air pathway for the underground air.
+In - some cases, the Salt Handling Shaft may be used as an unfiltered exhaust shaft to ventilate - 23 areas of the underground that do not need filtration. - Five-Shaft Configuration (with S#5) - A fifth shaft, S#5, also extends from the surface to the repository level.
+The inside diameter of - S#5 is approximately 26 ft (8 m).
+With S#5 in use, it is the primary source of fresh air to the - 27 underground facility.
+With S#5 in use, the ventilation functions of the existing shafts are as - 28 follows: